boa-dev/boa-dev.github.io/blog/2025-09-23-temporal-release/index.md

 use std::convert::TryFrom;
 use temporal_rs::{Calendar, Temporal, options::DifferenceSettings, partial::PartialDuration};

-// Get today's date
+// We can get today's date
 let today = Temporal::now().plain_date_iso(None).unwrap();

-// We can add a Duration.
-let partial = PartialDuration::empty().with_days(1);
+// We can also add a Duration. let partial = PartialDuration::empty().with_days(1);
 let tomorrow = today.add(&partial.try_into().unwrap(), None).unwrap();